-Payout (payment/disbursement) is the capability for merchants to initiate cryptocurrency payments to end users through NUSDpay.
-After integrating the Payout API, merchants can initiate on-chain transfers (USDT/USDC) from their NUSD wallet balance to end users’ wallet addresses, enabling business scenarios such as withdrawals, revenue sharing, and refunds.
+Payout (payment/disbursement) is the capability for merchants to initiate payments to recipients through NUSDpay.
+After integrating the Payout API, merchants can pay recipients from their NUSD wallet balance, enabling business scenarios such as withdrawals, revenue sharing, refunds, and paying NUSD Wallet users.
+NUSDpay offers two payout methods with different effects — choose based on the recipient type:

 Sequence Diagram

-The following shows the complete lifecycle of a Payout transaction:
+The following shows the complete lifecycle of an on-chain payout (Withdraw) transaction:

 Payout sequence diagram